otto67/PoissonSolverPy/readme.md

 # Test repository to learn python / git
 The code solves a Poisson equation with bc's and right hand side prescribed through a simple user interface.
-Module simpack.py runs the program.
+Module Simulator.py runs the program.
 ### Note

 * For now, only essential (Dirichlet) boundary conditions are considered.
 * **The FEM solver contains a bug.**
-    * I will not spend time fixing it yet
+    *

 ### Todo
 1. Fix the bug